 Recent advances in controllable TTS have enabled zero-shot synthesis conditioned on attributes such as speaker identity, emotion, and speaking rate \cite{du2024cosyvoice2,wang2025maskgct,wang2025spark,chen2025f5,gao2025emo,yang2025emovoice,zhou2025indextts2}.
 Despite these advances, controllability in most existing methods remains confined to the utterance level, where a single emotional or prosodic condition is uniformly applied to an entire utterance, deviating from the dynamic expression naturally observed in human speech.
 To address this limitation, some methods \cite{luo2024emotion,tan2024naturalspeech} predict phoneme- or frame-level affective attributes directly from text, while others \cite{kanda2024making,wu2024laugh} rely on emotional reference speech to guide localized expressive patterns, such as brief laughter or crying.
 Most recently, WeSCon \cite{wang2025word} proposes a self-training framework with transition smoothing and emotional-bias mechanisms, enabling the TTS model to render multiple emotions within an utterance through distillation.
 While these meaningful progress, they typically rely on large-scale time-aligned annotated speech datasets or involve multi-stage training pipelines, which substantially limit their cross-model transferability and real-world deployment.

-These challenges naturally raise an important question: \textbf{\emph{Is it possible to achieve stable segment-level emotion transitions and duration control without retraining the model?}} In this paper, as shown in Fig.~\ref{Intro}, we revisit controllable TTS from an inference-time perspective and propose the first training-free intra-utterance emotion and duration control framework.
+These challenges naturally raise an important question: \textbf{\emph{Is it possible to achieve stable segment-level emotion transitions and duration control without retraining the model?}} In this paper, as shown in Fig.~\ref{Intro}, we revisit controllable TTS from an inference-time perspective and propose the first \textbf{T}raining-free Intra-Utterance \textbf{E}motion and \textbf{D}uration control framework (TED-TTS).
 Rather than introducing additional predictors or retraining the acoustic model, our approach focuses on restructuring how conditioning information is accessed and updated during autoregressive decoding.